 Based in La Chaux-de-Fonds, Girard-Perregaux has roots dating back to 1791, when watchmaker Jean-Francois Bautte created his first timepieces in Geneva.
 However, via a circuitous route, the Girard-Perregaux brand name was officially established in 1856 in La Chaux-de-Fonds.
-Today, it is owned by the Sowind Group, a subsidiary of the Kering Group.
 It is most known for its famed Tourbillon with Three Gold Bridges, whose design was patented in 1884.
 This model continues to be an icon for the brand.
+As of 2022, Girard-Perregaux and sister Maison Ulysse Nardin formed an independent collective of high horology Manufactures.

 Girard-Perregaux is today one of the oldest fine watchmaking Manufactures still in operation in Switzerland.
 The story began in 1854 with a beautiful partnership, the marriage of Constant Girard and Marie Perregaux.
 Shortly after that, in 1856, they opened an Atelier at the forefront of horological innovation that would set audacious new standards for watchmakers worldwide in a tradition that continues today.